s2135678/SoftwareDevelopment/UI_design.md

 * To display recent news, updates and feeds

 #### User Interaction
-* Users can browse through game and community suggestions and feeds using image carousel.
+* Users can browse through game and community suggestions and feeds using the image carousel.
 Click on the arrows to view previous or next suggestion/feed.
 * Selecting an image directs users to corresponding game and community pages.

 **Navigation bar**